Thiruchitrambalam: Filming

 Principal photography began with a pooja ceremony in Chennai on 5 August 2021.
 On 10 August, Prakash Raj took a short break for surgery after he fractured his shoulder during the shooting.
 Raashii Khanna joined the film's sets in Chennai on 25 August.
 The crew went to film the song sequences in Pondicherry after the Chennai schedule being completed.
 In late-August, stills from the film, featuring Dhanush and Khanna, were leaked and went viral on internet.
 In September, a song shoot featuring Dhanush and Menen was choreographed by Jani Master and filmed in the outskirts of Pondicherry.
 Stills from the song shoot were leaked onto the internet.
 The film's shooting, which took place for 50 days, has been completed in early-October 2021.
 On 14 February 2022, it was announced that dubbing for the film has begun.
 The film was shot in the 1.85:1 aspect ratio.

 Music

 The songs and original score are composed by Anirudh Ravichander, reuniting with Dhanush after six years since their last film, Thanga Magan (2015).
 It marks Anirudh's fifth collaboration with Dhanush and his first with Mithran Jawahar.

 Release

 Theatrical

-The film was released worldwide theatrically on 18 August 2022.
+Thiruchitrambalam was released worldwide theatrically on 18 August 2022.
 It is Dhanush's first theatrical release since Karnan (2021) as Jagame Thandhiram (2021), Atrangi Re (2021), Maaran (2022) and The Gray Man (2022) were assigned direct-to-streaming releases.

 Home media

 The satellite rights were sold to Sun TV and the streaming rights were bought by Sun NXT.
 The film began streaming on Sun NXT from 23 September 2022.
-The film was premiered on Sun TV on 15 January 2023 on the occasion of Pongal.
+The film premiered on Sun TV on 15 January 2023 on the occasion of Pongal, and on 6 October 2023, streaming in all five languages started on Amazon Prime Video.